kevinrinz/kevinrinz.github.io/index.md

 ## Home

 Kevin Rinz is a labor economist in the Center for Economic Studies at the U.S. Census Bureau.
+He is also currently a visiting scholar at the Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
 From 2021--2022, he served as a senior economist for labor with President Biden's Council of Economic Advisers.
 He previously served as a staff economist for labor with President Obama's Council of Economic Advisers.

 ### Updates

+2023-02-02: Posted a new paper, **"Re-examining Regional Income Convergence: A Distributional Approach"** - download [full paper](convergence.pdf){:target="_blank"}, [non-technical summary](convergence_summary.pdf){:target="_blank"}, [state income distribution data](./data/state_income_data.zip){:target="_blank"}, [data readme](./data/state_income_data_readme.pdf){:target="_blank"}

 2020-07-21: Posted a new paper, **"Who Values Human Capitalists' Human Capital?
 Healthcare Spending and Physician Earnings"** - download [full paper](physicians.pdf){:target="_blank"}, [non-technical summary](physicians_summary.pdf){:target="_blank"}, [physician earnings data](./data/physician_earnings_data.zip){:target="_blank"}